 Sit in one chair and say what you would say to your partner who is the imaginary person in the chair opposite to you.
 Now switch chairs and you become your partner and you say how it felt to hear what was just said.
 You can go back and forth and in the safety of your own private world begin to get a glimpse of how you might be being with your partner.

 One more blog to come.
-There is an Afterword in the book labelled “The Relationship Revolution” which we will also comment on.
+We will also comment on the Afterword in the book labelled “The Relationship Revolution” .
 Both Crystal and I have become more aware, more conscious, writing these blogs together.
 And we do appreciate the comments and feedback you have provided.
 Thank you.